Mandatory use of ‘Environmentally Acceptable Lubricants’ in US waters from December 2013

 WHY THE CHANGE?

-Most commercial marine vessels more than 79 feet in length, irrespective of when and where they were constructed.
-The EPA’s website1 gives more detail about what else is covered (e.g. in some circumstances, mobile drilling rigs or vessels under construction) and what is not (e.g. most vessels under 79 feet and vessels of the Armed Forces).
-Most commercial vessels under 79 feet will come under the EPA's small Vessel General Permit (sVGP -when issued).
+The legislation covers most commercial marine vessels over 79 feet in length, regardless of when they were built.
+There are exceptions, the EPA’s website gives more detail about what is covered and what is not.
+Most commercial vessels under 79 feet will come under the EPA's small Vessel General Permit (sVGP), when issued.
+Visit http://water.epa.gov/polwaste/npdes/vessels/Vessel-General-Permit.cfm for more information.

 HOW DO I GET A VGP?